boldbi/bold-bi-docs/docs/application-startup/latest.md

 ![Site File Storage](/static/assets/application-startup/images/file-storage.png)

-> **NOTE:** By default storage type is `File Storage`.
+> **NOTE:** The default storage type is `File Storage`.

-User can select the Blob Storage by giving Azure Blob Credential in the required field.
+The user can select the Blob Storage by providing the Azure Blob Credential in the required field.

 ![Site Blob Storage](/static/assets/application-startup/images/blob-storage.png)

-You can find the details how to configure the Azure Blob [here](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal).
+You can find the details on how to configure the Azure Blob [here](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal).

 ## Database Options